LONGMEADOW HIGH SCHOOL | 95 GRASSY GUTTER ROAD | LONGMEADOW, MA 01106 | P 413-565-4220 | F 413-565- 4233

 a well-maintained facility and sufficient resources to support student learning.

-VISION OF THE GRADUATE
+VISION OF THE GRADUATE and CASEL

 The Longmeadow High School Vision of the Graduate is a holistic description of the skills, understandings, and dispositions that students should strive to attain by graduation.
 These competencies should be embedded into learning activities and experiences across multiple disciplines.
 The Vision of the Graduate serves as a guide for work and decision-making at Longmeadow High School.